solspace/ee-freeform/documentation/form-submissions.md

 ## Exporting Submissions <a href="#exporting" id="exporting" class="docs-anchor">#</a>

-Freeform Next includes 3 options for exporting (2 of which are Pro only).
+Freeform includes 3 options for exporting (2 of which are Pro only).
 Please refer to the [Exporting](exporting.md) documentation for more information.

 ## In Front End Templates <a href="#templates" id="templates" class="docs-anchor">#</a>